Wonder of Eggs

 The shape of an egg is often related to where it is laid, but it is also important to consider the time it will spend in its mother’s body.
 For instance, a longer, thinner egg allows a female bird to maintain a more aerodynamic body shape and does not stifle her aerial talents.
 Size is another important consideration, for a heavy egg would also limit the mobility of the mother.
 Interestingly, the size of the parent bird does not always determine the size of the egg laid.
 The aforementioned flightless kiwi lays the largest of all bird eggs in proportion to the size of the adult – up to 20% of the female’s weight.
 Though the bird itself may only be around the size of a chicken, its eggs are six times bigger than those laid by any normal hen, and around the same size as those laid by its much larger cousin, the emu.
 In fact, a kiwi egg is so enormous that the mother cannot even eat during the later stages of development because there simply isn’t enough room in her body for stomach expansion, so she must rely on fat stored in previous months to survive.

 Other birds opt for a different strategy: they lay multiple smaller eggs, which tend to have a higher mortality rate.
 Partridges lay very large clutches indeed, with some containing over 20 eggs.
 Ostrich nests contain even more eggs, but they are not all laid by the same female.
-Multiple hens contribute to these enormous broods, creating massive nests overflowing with eggs – sometimes up to 40, although the record was a staggering 78!
+Multiple hens contribute to these enormous broods, creating massive nests overflowing with eggs – the record was a staggering 78!
 Although an ostrich egg is the largest produced by any living bird (between 1.3 and 1.9kg), it is extraordinarily small in relation to the size of the adult, being only 1-4% of the female’s body weight.

 Beneath the Shell

 Eggs, with their extraordinary range of shapes, sizes and colours, are, by themselves, incredible – but the real beauty is invisible to the naked eye.
 Each egg acts as an extraordinary, external life-support system.
 Like virtually all other animals – including developing infants – chicks require oxygen.
 Being surrounded by the sticky liquids of an egg, however, means they cannot simply breathe.
 So the egg itself breathes for them.
-Eggshells are riddled with invisible pores that allow oxygen to enter the interior of the egg.
+Eggshells are riddled with microscopically tiny pores that allow oxygen to enter the interior of the egg.
 From there, a membranous bag called the allantois does the job of a placenta: its blood vessels carry oxygen entering the shell to the developing chick and releases carbon dioxide produced by the chick into the outside world.

 Infants of nearly all species are vulnerable to some degree, and few more so than baby birds.
 While in the egg, they are at their weakest and most fragile.
-And if an egg allows air in, how can it possibly protect the developing chick from parasites and bacteria, particularly if the egg is subjected to the damp conditions of waterbird nests?
+And if an egg allows air in, how can it possibly protect the developing chick from parasites and bacteria, particularly if the egg is subjected to the damp conditions of, say, a waterbird nest?
 Well, fortunately, the egg has many lines of defence behind the shell!
 The white of the egg, the albumen, is a truly fantastic substance.
 Composed of water and a little protein, it prevents the embryo from dehydrating, acts as a shock absorber, and is antimicrobial, actively fighting foreign bodies that permeate the calcium fortress of the shell.
 But even if this fails, the invader has a veritable desert to cross.
 Despite the yolk being a rich store of nutrients vital to sustaining the developing chick, the albumen is a harsh place for microbes to survive, and certainly a poor medium for bacterial growth.

 The warmth from the incubating parent bird, together with the yolk as a food supply, drives the embryo’s development inside its protective shell, until, eventually, it is time to hatch.
 Just prior to this, the chick develops an egg tooth, a small, sharp but temporary projection on its beak.
 This allows the chick to pierce an air-filled space between the inner and outer egg membranes, which has increased in size throughout the incubation period, and take its first breath.
 Then the chick repeatedly forces the egg tooth through the shell, eventually creating a hole that enables the little creature to burst its way into the outside world.
 Once hatched, the egg tooth soon falls off or is absorbed into the growing chick’s beak.
 (A few birds, such as the kiwi, do not develop an egg tooth; they are strong enough at the time of hatching to simply kick their way out.)